tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

 run query deleteElement()
 ```

-After the above procedure is run, you can check the result
+After the above query is run, you can query the latest graph.

 ```python
 select s from (s:Account) where s.name = "Scott"
 select s, t, e from (s:Account)-[e:transfer]-(t) where s.name = "Jenny"